tari-labs/tari-university/layer2scaling/scriptless-scripts/PITCHME.md

 - Parties Alice and Bob send coins to their respective chains
 - They each move their coins to outputs (can only be spent by a 2-of-2 multi signature)
-- They sign the multisignature protocols in parallel, where Bob gives Alice adaptor signatures using the same T<sub>1</sub>
+- They sign the multisignature protocols in parallel, where Bob then gives Alice the adaptor signatures for each side using the same value *T*
+- Meaning that for Bob to take his coins he needs to reveal *t* and for Alice to take her coins she needs to reveal *T*
-- Bob then replaces one of the signatures (s, R) with (s+t<sub>1</sub>,R )and publishes it--> taking his coins
+- Bob then replaces one of the signatures and publishes *t*, taking his coins
-- Alice sees this, learns t<sub>1</sub>, and proceeds to do the same thing on the other chain, taking her coins
+- Alice computes *t*  from the final signature, visible on the block chain and uses that to reveal another signature, giving her her coins. [[4]](https://www.youtube.com/watch?v=0mVOq1jaR1U&feature=youtu.be&t=39m20)

 ---

-## MimbleWimble's Scriptless Script

-- MimbleWimble can then be considered the ultimate scriptless script
-- Every input and output has a key (referred to as a Pedersen commitment-but the transactions balances exactly when these commitment behave like keys; this trick is Confidential Transactions)
-- A transaction signature uses the multi signature key of all input and output keys (called a "kernel" in Mimblewimble).
-It is irrelevant what gets signed, just that something is
-- Transaction validity is now contained in a scriptless script; further the signature has be used with other scriptless script constructions (atomic swaps, ZKCP, etc.) to add additional validity requirements with zero overhead
+## Zero Knowledge Contingent Payments

+- ZKCP is a transaction protocol
+- This protocol allows a buyer to purchase information from a seller using coins in a manner which is private, scalable, secure, and importantly in a trustless environment
+- The expected information is transferred only when  payment is made
+- The buyer and seller do not need to trust each other or depend on arbitration by a third party.[[6]](https://bitcoincore.org/en/2016/02/26/zero-knowledge-contingent-payments-announcement/)

 ---

+## Mimblewimble's Core Scriptless Script

+- Mimblewimble is a block chain design.
+Built similarly to Bitcoin, every transaction has inputs and outputs.
+Each input and output has a confidential transaction commitment.
+-Confidential commitments have an interesting property where in a valid balanced transaction one can subtract the input from the output commitments, ensuring that all of the values of the Pedersen values balance out.
+-Taking the difference of these inputs and outputs results in the mulitsig key of the owners of every output and every input in the transaction.
+This is referred to as the kernel.
+- Mimblewimble blocks will only have a list of new inputs, a list of new outputs and a list of signatures which are created from the aforementioned excess value. [[7]](https://www.cryptocompare.com/coins/guides/what-is-mimblewimble/)
+- Since the values are homomorphically encrypted, nodes can verify that no coin are being created or destroyed.

+---

 ## References

+[1] Crypto Innovation Spotlight 2: Scriptless Scripts, 27 Feb 2018. https://medium.com/blockchain-capital/crypto-innovation-spotlight-2-scriptless-scripts-306c4eb6b3a8
+[2]  Andrew Poelstra: Presentation at [Real World Crypto](https://www.youtube.com/watch?v=ovCBT1gyk9c&t=0s) [3]  Andrew Poelstra: Presentation at [Layer 2 Summit Hosted by MIT DCI and Fidelity Labs](https://www.youtube.com/watch?v=jzoS0tPUAiQ&t=3h36m)
-Andrew Poelstra: Presentations at [MIT Bitcoin Expo Day 2017](https://www.youtube.com/watch?v=0mVOq1jaR1U&feature=youtu.be&t=39m20s) and [Real World Crypto](https://www.youtube.com/watch?v=ovCBT1gyk9c&t=0s)
+[4]  Andrew Poelstra: Presentation at [MIT Bitcoin Expo Day 2017](https://www.youtube.com/watch?v=0mVOq1jaR1U&feature=youtu.be&t=39m20)
+[5]  Flipping the scriptless script on Schnorr, Nov 2017. (https://joinmarket.me/blog/blog/flipping-the-scriptless-script-on-schnorr/)
+[6]  The first successful Zero-Knowledge Contingent Payment, 26 Feb 2016. (https://bitcoincore.org/en/2016/02/26/zero-knowledge-contingent-payments-announcement/)
+[7]  What is Mimblewimble?, 30 Jun 2018. (https://www.cryptocompare.com/coins/guides/what-is-mimblewimble/)